lavishay-technion/ansible_shallow/01_setup/README.md

 # Ansible Environment Setup

-As mentioned, we will be working on our virtual labs with docker, thus docker installation is required.
+As mentioned, we will be working on our virtual labs with `docker` and `docker-compose`, thus docker installation is required.
 - What do we need ?
   - Unix/Linux Node
   - Docker environment installed